CiprianSpiridon/product-advisor-api/src/README.md

 3. **Testability**: Components can be tested in isolation
 4. **Reusability**: Services can be reused across different controllers and routes

-## Migration
+## Architecture Notes

-This refactored version maintains full compatibility with the original API.
-The original index.mjs is kept for reference, but new development should use this structure.
+This modular architecture provides a robust foundation for ongoing development and maintenance.
+All new features should be implemented within this structure.